rackerlabs/design-system/_docs/layout/global-layer.md

 -   Extends across the top of the entire Helix-UI and is always visible

--   Contains links to platform-level services, account management, product picker, and the [global dashboard](#global).
+-   Contains links to platform level services, account management, product picker, and the [global dashboard](#global).

 -   Composed of 5 breakpoints that adapt to the users device and window size